 The first-ever virtual run we’ve hosted is the Acadia Centennial Trek, to celebrate the park’s 100th anniversary in 2016, as described below.
-Here are links to other virtual runs as we develop them:
+Here are links to blog posts and registration pages for other virtual runs as we develop them.

-SIGN UP FOR THE FREE ACADIA CENTENNIAL TREK VIRTUAL RACE.
-(This race is scheduled to end March 15, 2018, but you can try it out until then to see if you’d like to join one of the paid virtual races.)
-You can run, hike or walk anywhere in the world, log your miles online, and watch your race avatar move along the virtual 100-mile route up Acadia’s peaks, along the carriage roads and elsewhere around Mount Desert Island.
+You can run, hike or walk anywhere in the world, log your miles online, and watch your race avatar move along the virtual race route up Acadia’s peaks, along the carriage roads and elsewhere around the great state of Maine.

 If you like the concept of virtual runs, as powered by racery.com, and want to sign up for one of the paid races, you will also be helping to raise funds for Friends of Acadia and other charities.

-Read the blog posts about the free virtual 100-mile Acadia Centennial Trek, to learn what it’s all about, listed in chronological order below:
+Read the blog posts about the original virtual 100-mile Acadia Centennial Trek, to learn what it’s all about, listed in chronological order below:

 “Join virtual Acadia Centennial Trek to celebrate, help park” – 2/26/16

 “Ready, set, go!
 First ever of Acadia virtual races about to start” – 2/28/2016

 “Off to the races!
 Strong start to 100-mile Acadia virtual race” – 3/1/2016

 “Trail magic casts spell on Acadia National Park hiking trails” – 3/27/2016